Abibubble/noffle-my-needs/README.md

 #### Imgur

-[Imgur](https://imgur.com/) was used to host images to add to each cocktail recipe.
+[Imgur](https://imgur.com/) was used to host images to add to each user.

 ### Database Design Technologies